wesbarnett/MolecularDynamics.jl/README.md

 ###Using Other Packages
 #### Dihedral Angle Distribution
-As an example on how to use another package to help analyze some data, you could use the Gadfly package to plot a histogram of the dihedral angles of a molecule.
-For example, here is the distribution of the first dihedral angle in octane from 15,000 frames:
+As an example on how to use another package to help analyze some data, you could use the Gaston package to plot a histogram of the dihedral angles of a molecule.
+For example, here is the distribution of the first dihedral angle of octane in water from 15,000 frames.
+The simulation was done at 313 K for 30 ns.

     julia> using MolecularDynamics.Gmx